MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/100_z_mount_y_accessories.md

 Remove the Z Axis Motor Mount

-& the Floating Bearing Block
+CK & the Floating Bearing Block

-from the ZY-Assembly.
+EA from the ZY-Assembly.

 | Item | Part | Qty |